tgraber4/Element_Creator/README.md

 Instructions<br />
 1.)
 Add HTML element modifiers (Example in js file) to styleList and InstructList. <br />
 2.)
-If it requires a special case update MODIFIERS section of code
+If it requires a special case update MODIFIERS section of code <br />
+3.)
+When pasting generated code make sure to include a definer for element <be />
+- Ex: var element = document.getElementById("[name of parent element]");